A couple in wedding attire are seen in Joshua Tree National park practicing leave no trace principles

 Leave No Trace is important because our actions out in nature impact plants, animals, other humans, and ecosystems.
 Many elopement photographers, like myself, have a personal connection to the big, beautiful outdoors.
 If you’re considering eloping, it’s likely you do as well!

 As eloping becomes increasingly popular, so do many of our world’s natural wonders.
 It’s important to me that when you, your partner, and I are out exploring epic landscapes, we respect the areas we celebrate in.
-My goal is always to leave the places we explore together better than we found them, so generations to come can also admire all the breathtaking sights our only home offers.
+My goal is always to leave the places we explore together better than we found them so generations to come can also admire all the breathtaking sights our only home offers.

 Are you heading out on an adventure elopement soon and curious how you can do your part with Leave No Trace?
 Good news!
-It’s really easy to implement an environmentally conscious approach to your elopement, thanks to Leave No Trace’s 7 principles!
+It’s really easy to implement an environmentally conscious approach to your elopement, thanks to Leave No Trace’s seven principles!

 I always assist my couples with location scouting and permits as a courtesy.
 However, I also encourage couples to do some research of their own!
 Knowing your ceremony location and the area’s rules and regulations is a simple way to plan ahead and prepare.
 Familiarize yourself with seasonal weather conditions, local wildlife, and any restrictions and/or mandates the location may have, especially if you’re eloping in a National Park or Forest.